 1.2.
 Intention to kill

-All prosecutors have to prove is the intention to kill someone.
-Not any particular person.
-“Although a primary target often exists and can be identified, one is not required.”8
+When shooting into a group of people, all prosecutors have to prove is the intention to kill someone.
+Not any particular person.8 “Although a primary target often exists and can be identified, one is not required.”
+9

 1.2.1.
 Kill zone theory

 California recognizes the kill zone theory of attempted murder liability.
-This means that defendants are liable for anyone they may inadvertently kill while attempting to kill a specific target.
+This means that defendants are liable for anyone they may inadvertently kill while attempting to kill a specific target.10

-To be convicted under this kill zone premise, the defendant does not even need to know that others are in the kill zone.
+To be convicted under this kill zone premise, the defendant does not even need to know that others are in the kill zone.11

 2.1.
 No specific intent to kill